chee-zaram/alx-system_engineering-devops/README.md

 In this project, we learn to use monitoring tools such as `Datadog` to get important information on applications and web servers.

+## Post-moterm

+A post-mortem, also known as a retrospective or after-action review (AAR), is a process of reflecting on a project or incident after it has occurred.
+It involves a thorough examination of the project or incident to identify what worked, what didn't, and what could be improved upon in the future.